 Professor Shelley’s first book, Healing for the Soul: Richard Smallwood, the Vamp, and the Gospel Imagination, published by Oxford University Press was hailed by Professor Cornel West as “the best book written on Gospel Music” and that the “instant classic forever changes modern scholarship in contemporary music and Black cultural performance.”
 Professor Guthrie Ramsey of the University of Pennsylvania said, “This profound and illuminating book could only have been written by someone who’s spent years on the cultural frontline: in the pulpit, behind a Hammond B-3 organ, and immersed in the archives of gospel music’s history and lived experiences.”

-A second book, under contract with the University of California Press, is entitled An Eternal Pitch: Bishop G.E.
+His second book with the University of California Press, is entitled An Eternal Pitch: Bishop G.E.
 Patterson and the Afterlives of Ecstasy.
 It analyzes the great preacher’s musical style, his use of radio and other media, and the digital reverberation of his ministry after his death in 2007.

 Professor Shelley has nearly a dozen articles and book chapters in press or published.
 He is also a frequent guest lecturer and clinician.